As you have conversations with your family, friends, or healthcare providers, you can use this glossary to better understand some of the medical terms

-Adverse event (AE): An adverse event is any undesirable experience associated with the use of a medical product.
+Adverse event (AE): Any undesirable experience associated with the use of a medical product.

 Atrophy (of skeletal muscle): A reduction in the size of muscle fibers, the strength of the muscle, and the resistance to fatigue.

-Autosomal recessive disorder: An autosomal recessive disorder such as spinal muscular atrophy (SMA) requires 2 copies of an abnormal gene, 1 copy from each parent, to be present in order for the disease or trait to develop.
+Autosomal recessive disorder: A disorder such as spinal muscular atrophy (SMA) requires 2 copies of an abnormal gene, 1 copy from each parent, to be present in order for the disease or trait to develop.

 Carrier: Someone who carries and is capable of passing on a genetic mutation associated with a disease or trait, though he/she may not display symptoms.
 Two carriers may produce a child with the disease.